Oro Valley FAQs

 The results were formed into a big-picture vision statement about Oro Valley’s future.
 It answers the question, “What should Oro Valley be like in 10 years and beyond?”
 The Vision is further defined through twelve Guiding Principles that illustrate what matters most to the community.
 The community’s Vision and Guiding Principles were endorsed by the Town Council on May 7, 2014 and set the stage to build a long-range plan of action.

 Phase 2 – Let’s think!
 (Jun 2014 – Nov 2015)

 Residents and stakeholders came together to create a Plan with specific goals and polices for the future.
 The aim was to understand the community’s concerns and aspirations; clarify goals and policies; and address needs, preferences and trends.
 The product was the Your Voice, Our Future Plan.
 At the end of Phase 2 the Plan was first presented to the Planning and Zoning Commission then later to the Town Council, which tentatively adopted the Plan in November 2015.

 Phase 3 – Do it!
 Make it so!
 (Dec 2015 – Nov 2016)

-The Your Voice, Our Future Plan is being presented to the community.
-The aim is to show how the document, created by Oro Valley residents, reflects the community's direction and to spark additional discussion.
-The Plan will be finalized in the summer of 2016.
-Voters will be encouraged to participate in an election on the Your Voice, Our Future General Plan on November 8, 2016.
+The Your Voice, Our Future Plan was being presented to the community to show how the document, created by Oro Valley residents, reflects the community's direction and to spark additional discussion.
+The Plan was finalized and formally adopted by Town Council in September 2016.
+Oro Valley residents voted to ratify the Your Voice, Our Future General Plan on November 8, 2016.